keyboard_arrow_up

 Internal Broach

-A broach that is pulled or pushed through a hole in the workpiece in order to bring the hole to a desired size and shape.
+A broach that is pushed or pulled through a hole in the workpiece to shape the hole to the desired size and form.

 Overall Length